MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/infrastructure-as-code.md

 - Use Azure native tools for IaC in the following scenarios:

   - You want to use only Azure native tools.
-Your organization might have prior ARM or Bicep template deployment experience..
+Your organization might have prior ARM or Bicep template deployment experience.

   - Your organization wants to have immediate support for all preview and GA versions of Azure services.